tjdwill/dbs/journal.md

 # DBS Journal

+## 19 December 2025

+I completed the draft of the DBS application.
+I'm not too ecstatic with how some of the logic in dbscqt_mainwindow has panned out thus far, but the application does work, PY.
+I plan to continue to refine the application, especially since the "About" page still needs to implemented.
+I intend to figure out deployment via CMake as well.

+## 18 December 2025

+Skeleton implementations of the MainWindow menu actions.

 ## 17 December 2025

 Today, I began editing the main window's interface.
 I am not sure how this will evolve, so